Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/W1/CS498W1Notes.md

 ### PaaS Providers: Google App Engine

 - Google App Engine (GAE)
 	- Developed by Google in 2008 as a PaaS.
 	- Support multitenancy and offers automatic scaling for web applications.
 	- Supports Python, Java and Go.
 - GAE Frameworks and Tools
 	- GAE supports Django web framework and the Grails web application framework.
 	- Provides infrastructure tools that enable users to deploy code without worrying about infrastructure challenges such as deployment, failover or scalability.
 	- However, GAE infrastructure limits the type of applications that can be run.
 - GAE Security and Sandbox
 	- Applications run in a secure environment.
 	- Isolates applications from the hardware and the operating system.
 	- Imposes security limitations.
 	- Application code only runs in response to requests and a request handler cannot spawn potentially malicious sub- processes after the response has been sent.
 - Storing GAE Data
 	- Users can use the App Engine datastore, Google Cloud SQL and Google Cloud Storage.
 	- Users can use Google's database technology (e.g. Bigtable).
 - GAE's Use with Google Services
 	- Can take advantage of Google's single sign in feature when users want to access Gmail or Google Drive services.
 	- Can build Chrome and Android games on GAE.
 - Google Cloud Endpoints can be used to access mobile services.
 - Other Supported Services
 	- App Engine MapReduce
 	- Search API
 	- SSL Support
 	- Page Speed
 	- XMPP API
-  - Memcache API
+	- Memcached API
 - Case Studies of GAE
 	- BugSense: An application error reporting service, used GAE to maintain logs of bugs in software and analyze them.
 	- Ubisoft: Used GAE to build its first web based game on Chrome.
 	- Claritics: Small social analytics company that analyzed game data sets.
 - GAE on Mobile
 	- Many mobile apps use GAE for their back- end.
 	- GAE excels at scaling up for small teams of developers.

 ### Mobile Backend as a Service (MBaaS)

 - Why MBaaS?
 	- Does the grunt work of server setup, database creation, routing, social integration, UI binding etc. for you so that you can focus on front- end code that would be bound by the remaining elements.
 - Introduction to MBaaS
 	- General Idea: Mobile apps need common services that can be shared amongst apps instead of being custom developed for each individual app.
 	- Enables web and mobile app developers to link their applications to back- end cloud storage and back- end APIs.
 		- Cloud Storage
 		- User Management
 		- Push Notifications
 		- SNS Integration
 - MBaaS Examples
 	- Appcelerator, AnyPresence, Apple CloudKit (iCloud) etc.
 	- Commonalities
 	- Many use MongoDB to serve JSON objects
 		- REST API
 		- MicroServices
 		- DevOps
 		- Front- end Design Framework
 - Different levels of enterprise integration
 - Can be in either on- premise or private clouds
 - Some support compliance with HIPAA, PCI, FIPS and EU data security standards

 ### Software as a Service (SaaS)

 - Software Distribution
 	- Access to Software
 		- Retail --> Online Software Purchase --> SaaS
 		- SaaS relies on browser capability and broadband internet.
 - Software as a Service
 	- Brings a complete software solution to the consumer without any setup in a browser.
 - Examples
     - Web Based Email (Gmail)
     - Internet Search Portals (Google, Bing)
     - Project Management (Atlassian JIRA)